Onchocerciasis or River Blindness: Eye Disease and a Parasite

 Severe onchocerciasis is disabling for the affected person, but it has also damaged communities.
 Sometimes villages with good farmland have been abandoned due to the prevalence of river blindness.
-Young, healthy people have been especially keen to leave, which has meant fewer workers to care for crops and famine or poverty for the remaining community members.
+Young, healthy people have been especially keen to leave.
+This has meant fewer workers to care for crops and famine or poverty for the remaining community members.
 Children have been unable to go to school because they have to look after blind relatives.
 Sometimes the whole community has moved to an upland area, which is further away from the black flies but has less productive soil than the valley.
 This has cause increased hardship for the group.

 The treatment for Onchocerciasis is a medication called ivermectin, or Mectizan®, which kills the nematode microfilariae that are responsible for the disease symptoms.
 It doesn't kill the adults, but it does prevent them from producing new microfilariae.